 - The second reason is how the shoe doesn’t provide any stability or support.

 - The third reason is because they believe they look ugly.

-Several children have been injured while wearing crocs, originally designed to be worn on boats (no shoes on boats, sailors!)
-The main reason why they were injured was because they were running in them.
+Several children have been injured while wearing crocs, originally designed to be worn on boats.
+The main reason why they were injured was because they were running around in them.
 A warm but stern and brief lecture to your children on how physically active they can be in Crocs, citing types of possible injuries depending on their lifestyle, really should suffice.